vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

 |

-Also note that the *params* tuple and the *kwparams* dictionary are both used without asterisks in the code.
-It even works in the other way around.
+Also, note that the *params* tuple and the *kwparams* dictionary are both used without asterisks in the code.
+It even works the other way around.
 If you have a tuple or a dictionary with some values, you can easily pass them to a function that takes positional or keyword arguments.
 Just keep an eye on the number of elements:

 .. code-block:: python